 This 2-day course is for new and experienced OHS and SHE managers and others needing an introduction to the most common OSHA regulations.
 The course covers a wide range of OSHA requirements including confined space entry, lockout-tag out, industrial hygiene, audiometric monitoring, guarding, electrical safety, and much more.
 Attendees develop a strong foundation in the following:

-This new 1-day course presents an introduction to the National Environmental Policy Act (NEPA) and federal air quality regulations and permitting requirements on tribal lands.
+This 1-day course presents an introduction to the National Environmental Policy Act (NEPA) permitting requirements.
 The course discusses the NEPA “stop and think” process for federal projects including the required analyses and timeline.
-It also covers EPA’s New Source Review and Title V regulations, permitting requirements, and practical approaches to compliance.

 This 1-day course is designed for managers and others who need to understand the nuts and bolts of RCRA waste management.
 The course covers such essential topics as waste identification and classification, generator status determination and generator requirements, hazardous waste, universal waste, used oil, underground storage tanks, and how state waste regulations differ from federal regulations.
 The course format includes practical exercises and interactive discussions intended to maximize understanding of this challenging material.